-At Whyteleafe we recognise the importance of high quality science teaching and learning from EYFS to Year 6.
-Our pupils are given the opportunity to learn about many aspects of science, including forces, materials, electricity and the wonders of the natural world.
+At Whyteleafe, we recognise the importance of high quality science teaching and learning from EYFS to Year 6.
+Our pupils are given the opportunity to learn about many aspects of science, in line with the National Curriculum.
 Additionally, children at Whyteleafe are able to develop their scientific enquiry skills and learn how these can be used to answer questions in science.
 Cross-curricular links are made where appropriate and from Year 1 onwards, science is taught in a dedicated period in the weekly timetable as a core subject.

 At Whyteleafe, we are embedding a practical science curriculum which supports children with developing their enquiry skills and the ability to work scientifically.
 We believe that children learn best when they are able to explore for themselves and strive to ensure that all children are given the opportunity to plan and carry out their own investigations.
 Children have the opportunity to explain their scientific understanding from their investigation and present their findings to their group/class.